Spencer-Sch/Calculator/README.md

 Day 6

-- successfully restructured logic for "+", "-", "X", "/" operations to mimic the Windows calculator
+- Successfully restructured logic for "+", "-", "X", "/" operations to mimic the Windows calculator
-- succesfully added functionality of "C", "CE", and "<=" buttons
+- Succesfully added functionality of "C", "CE", and "<=" buttons
-- started adding functionality for "=" button
+- Started adding functionality for "=" button

 Day 7

-- successfully added logic for nearly all applications of "=" button
+- Successfully added logic for nearly all applications of "=" button
-- added "equalsHelper" method to eliminate redundency in, and increase the readability of, "equals" method
+- Added "equalsHelper" method to eliminate redundency in, and increase the readability of, "equals" method
-- cleaned up un-needed code in Calculator, OperatorButton, and NumberButton classes
+- Cleaned up un-needed code in Calculator, OperatorButton, and NumberButton classes
-- made notes of some bugs that will be addressed next session
+- Made notes of some bugs that will be addressed next session

 Day 8

-- fixed bugs within "CE" and "C" logic
+- Fixed bugs within "CE" and "C" logic
-- added logic to prevent division by 0
+- Added logic to prevent division by 0
-- added functionality for adding a decimal to numbers
+- Added functionality for adding a decimal to numbers
-- added logic to limit only one decimal can be added to a number
+- Added logic to limit only one decimal can be added to a number
-- added logic to recognize when the decimal in a number has been removed using "backspace" and will then allow a new decimal to be added
+- Added logic to recognize when the decimal in a number has been removed using "backspace" and will then allow a new decimal to be added

 Day 9

-- began adding logic for "+/-" button
+- Began adding logic for "+/-" button
-  - mostly successful.
+  - Mostly successful.
 Found a few tricky situations to straighten out
-- added new static "negate" method to "Util" class
+- Added new static "negate" method to "Util" class

 Day 10

-- Completed logic for "+/-" button and for "." as it relates to "+/-".
+- Completed logic for "+/-" button and for "." as it relates to "+/-"
-- Began planning for "%" button logic.
+- Began planning for "%" button logic

+Day 11

+- Began adding logic for "%" button
+  - Successfully added functionality for three use scenarios
+  - Need to work on logic for three more scenarios
+- Added new static "getPercent" method to "Util" class